 The gentle deer may be fascinating, but the real draw is the Todai-ji temple, which we'll see on our tour of Nara following a local Japanese guide around the city.
 Until recently, Todai-ji's main hall held the record as the world's largest wooden building (even though the present reconstruction from 1692 is only two-thirds the original size).
 Inside is a 15-metre-tall seated Buddha, one of Japan's largest bronze Buddha statues.
 The temple is just one of many of Nara's UNESCO World Heritage sites.

 Nara is also famous as the birthplace of sake, a drink that has been offered to the gods since ancient times as an essential part of celebrations.
 With pure water and premium rice, Nara creates some of the best sake in the entire country.
 To say they’re “experienced brewers” is an understatement - some of the local breweries have been run by the same family for over 350 years.
 We can't really leave the ancient former capital without visiting the Sake Museum to learn more about this traditional drink and, of course, taste it for ourselves.
-(If you want authentic sake, stop by the shop – you won’t find these varieties in the airports or exported to the U.K.)

-You’ll be free today to explore and discover the many delights and attractions of Kyoto.
+Free day in Kyoto - You’ll be free today to explore and discover the many delights and attractions of Kyoto.
 There are still more enchanting temples to see - like the 15th-century Silver Pavilion and the even older Eikando temple, marvels of architectural and garden design within an easy walk of each other along the charming Philosopher’s Path.

 Known as the Roof of Japan, the Tateyama Kurobe Alpine Route was officially opened in 1971 and links Toyama City with Omachi in Nagano.
 The route takes us on a unique journey through the Northern Japanese Alps and Tateyama Mountain Range, which can only be travelled by a range of different transport methods, trains, busses, cable cars, ropeway and Japan's last remaining trolley bus.
 The name 'Roof of Japan' comes from the views at the highest altitudes along the route - a knee-trembling 2,450 metres at Murodo Station and 3,015 metres from Mount Tateyamam - from where you can literally look out over the 'un-kai' or 'cloud sea'.
 Needless to say, you're guaranteed some spectacular views on today's adventure (if the weather cooperates).